goplus/spx/README.md

 onMsg "3", => {
 	play recordingMild
 	say "It's mild, but it's not always pleasant.", 4
 	# ...
 	broadcast "4"
 }
 ```

 Yes, Jaime recieves the message `1` and says `I come from England.`.
 Then he broadcasts the message `2`.
 Kai recieves it and says `What's the climate like in your country?`.

-The following procedure is very similar.
+The following procedures are very similar.
 In this way you can implement dialogues between multiple actors.

 ### tutorial/02-Dragon